 New York slip and fall accidents can cause severe personal injuries and significant medical expenses.
 Slip and fall accidents can result in brain injuries, fractures, and back injuries.
-Every year in New York, people slip and fall on loose or uneven stair treads, debris, spilled liquid on the floor, and icy sidewalks.
-Injuries caused by slip and fall accidents are among the most common claims involved in premises liability lawsuits.
+Every year in New York, people have incidents on loose or uneven stair treads, debris, spilled liquid on the floor, and icy sidewalks.
+Injuries caused by Westchester slip and fall accidents are among the most common claims involved in premises liability lawsuits.

 If you or your loved one have suffered injuries from a slip and fall accident, you may be entitled to compensation for your injuries.
 Under New York, premise liability law, victims of slip and fall accidents have a right to bring a lawsuit against the person whose negligence or recklessness caused the accident.
 At Michael LoGiudice, LLP, we have a well-earned reputation for helping our clients secure compensation for their injuries.
 Contact our Westchester personal injury lawyers today to schedule your initial consultation.

-Common Causes for Slip and Fall Accidents in New York
+Common Causes for Westchester Slip and Fall Accidents

-Slip and fall accidents often happen unexpectedly, and severe slip and fall accidents often require a hospital visit and immediate medical attention.
-Slip and fall accidents can happen nearly anywhere: on stairs, a sidewalk, or inside a retail or commercial building.
+Slip and fall accidents often happen unexpectedly, and severe incidents often require a hospital visit and immediate medical attention.
+These accidents can happen nearly anywhere: on stairs, a sidewalk, or inside a retail or commercial building.
 Some of the common causes of slip and fall accidents include the following:

 - Escalator accidents